sunshroom/sunshroom.com/contents/photography/index.md

 template: index.jade
 ---

-With [my photography](http://synapticism.com/c/portfolio/photography/) I wish to share my explorations of this strange and fantastical world of ours.
+My insatiable curiosity and perpetual wanderlust compel me to explore this strange and fantastical world of ours in a deep and incisive way.
+With [my photography](http://synapticism.com/c/portfolio/photography/) I aim to share my adventures filtered through the lens of memory, as surreal and dreamlike imagery infused with a sense of [magic realism](https://en.wikipedia.org/wiki/Magic_realism).

-I am endlessly fascinated by the secret lives of inanimate objects, the eerie solemnity of abandoned places, and the desolate beauty of [manufactured landscapes](http://www.imdb.com/title/tt0832903/).
-I am drawn to the visual rhythm of grit, grime, and decay.
+I am endlessly fascinated by the secret lives of inanimate objects, the eerie solemnity of abandoned places, the desolate beauty of [manufactured landscapes](http://www.imdb.com/title/tt0832903/), and the wonders of remote and exotic locales.
+I am drawn to the visual rhythm of grit, grime, and decay and inspired by the majestic works of nature.
+I am especially interested in the juxtaposition and intersection of organic and artificial forms, particularly those places where nature is busily reclaiming manmade structures and objects.
+Most of all I am intent on exposing the hidden stories and forgotten fables all around us.

-I intend to let others see the world through my eyes, not just my camera lens.
-I digitally alter my photographs to better reflect my experience of reality--as a strange and fantastical realm riddled with hidden stories and long-lost secrets.
-With my overly active imagination much of what I do can be considered [magic realism](https://en.wikipedia.org/wiki/Magic_realism).
+My work can be broadly categorized into nature, landscape, travel, street, and "urbex" (urban exploration) photography, but I am also interested in capturing people, textures, and abstract imagery.

 I am also a [graphic designer](/design/) and use a lot of my own original photography in my work.